joangrigorov/elegance-db/README.md

 * $table - Table to use (table name)
 * $bind - Array of data to insert
 * $where - A typical WHERE condition as a string.
 An array could be passed for binding parameters.
 Look at the examples for more information.
 * $limit - Limit the updated rows.
-If 0 - not limit is applied
+If 0 - no limit is applied

 ### Return values
 Returns the count of the affected rows